OleehyO/TexTeller/README.md

 Then, enter `http://localhost:8501` in your browser to see the web demo

+> [!TIP]
 > You can change the default configuration of `start_web.sh`, for example, to use GPU for inference (e.g. `USE_CUDA=True`) or to increase the number of beams (e.g. `NUM_BEAM=3`) to achieve higher accuracy

+> [!IMPORTANT]
-**NOTE:** If you want to directly render the prediction results as images on the web (for example, to check if the prediction is correct), you need to ensure [xelatex is correctly installed](https://github.com/OleehyO/TexTeller?tab=readme-ov-file#Rendering-Predicted-Results)
+> If you want to directly render the prediction results as images on the web (for example, to check if the prediction is correct), you need to ensure [xelatex is correctly installed](https://github.com/OleehyO/TexTeller?tab=readme-ov-file#Rendering-Predicted-Results)

 ## 📡 API Usage